sparkslabs/camination/README.md

-# Camination - Stop Motion, Timelapse and Animation using Web Cams
+# Stop Motion, Timelapse and Animation using Web Cams

 This software was originally created for use with Scouts - that is children aged 10 1/2 - 14.
 Worked really well for them.